District Institutional Capacity

 Because gender is well adopted when it is mainstreamed into sectors, the Assembly has been working under different projects to mainstream and include women in the planning and implementation of projects.
 One sector that has achieved this well is the water and sanitation sub-sector.
 The Assembly will continue to ensure that women actively take part in the decision-making processes, especially at the Town and Area Council levels and at the community levels

-Key Development issues affecting good governance in the district
+Key Development issues affecting good governance in the Municipality

 - Lack of skills of staff